The Episcopal Church of St. Anne

 In 1883, a gift of $120 enabled the group to purchase a lot at the corner of Cherry and Knox Streets.
 The church was built at a cost of $1800 and ready for formal services Thanksgiving 1883 and dedicated on March 16, 1884.
 On November 22, 1888, at the Bishop's first visitation to the new mission, he consecrated the building and baptized the first child born in Morrison, whose name was Minnie E. Vroom born in 1855.

 St. Anne's continued as a Mission Church until January 12, 1986 when it attained full self-supporting Parish status.
+We continue to this day to thrive as an active Parish and strive to restore all people to unity with God and each other in Jesus Christ.

-The Reverend Father Thomas Lamb, Priest
+The Reverend Father James Brzezinski, Rector

-Mr. Ernest E. Huling - Senior Warden
+Mr. Marc J. Adami - Senior Warden

 Mr. Gerald L. Brown - Treasurer

-Mr. Marc J. Adami - Junior Warden
+Mr. Ernie Huling - Junior Warden